SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: Effectiveness Under Muon

 \section{Effectiveness Under Muon}

-\textbf{Experimental setup.} To verify that our framework is not tied to element-wise optimizers like AdamW, we repeat the expert-inner expansion experiment following Sec.~\ref{sec:rms_scale_experiments} \& \ref{sec:rewarmup_experiments} using Muon as the optimizer while keeping the other recipe unchanged.
+\textbf{Experimental setup.} To verify that our framework is not tied to element-wise optimizers like AdamW, we repeat the expert-inner expansion experiment following Sec.~\ref{sec:rms_scale_experiments} and~\ref{sec:rewarmup_experiments} using Muon as the optimizer while keeping the other recipe unchanged.
 We evaluate two representative components of our method.
-First, we isolate \emph{RMS-preserved scaling} by comparing against the naive unscaled initialization under the same initialization regime.
-Second, we evaluate \emph{asymmetric learning rate re-warmup} for the newly introduced parameters by comparing runs with versus without the re-warmup schedule, while all other components of our framework applied.
+First, we isolate \emph{RMS-preserving scaling} by comparing against the naive unscaled initialization under the same initialization regime.
+Second, we evaluate \emph{asymmetric learning rate re-warmup} for the newly introduced parameters by comparing runs with versus without the re-warmup schedule, while applying all other components of our framework.

-\textbf{Results.} Figure~\ref{fig:muon_tokens} shows the conclusions on Muon.
-In Figure~\ref{fig:muon_tokens}(a), RMS-preserved scaling produces a stable and consistent improvement over naive unscaled initialization, ultimately converging to a lower final loss under the same training budget.
-In Figure~\ref{fig:muon_tokens}(b), enabling asymmetric re-warmup further improves late-stage convergence over any other counterparts without re-warmup.
-Taken together, these results demonstrate that both RMS-preserved scaling and re-warmup remain effective under Muon, confirming that our framework applies beyond AdamW and extends to spectral-style update like Muon without requiring optimizer-specific designs.
+\textbf{Results.} Fig.~\ref{fig:muon_tokens} shows the conclusions on Muon.
+In Fig.~\ref{fig:muon_tokens}{(\emph{a})}, RMS-preserving scaling produces a stable and consistent improvement over naive unscaled initialization, ultimately converging to a lower final loss under the same training budget.
+In Fig.~\ref{fig:muon_tokens}{(\emph{b})}, enabling asymmetric re-warmup further improves late-stage convergence over any other counterparts without re-warmup.
+Taken together, these results demonstrate that both RMS-preserving scaling and re-warmup remain effective under Muon, confirming that our framework applies beyond AdamW and extends to spectral-style updates like Muon without requiring optimizer-specific designs.